 (or with no more than 10 ppm gluten for a GFCO certified product).

 Meats and eggs are naturally gluten-free and safe to consume, regardless of whether or not the source animal consumed gluten-containing grain.

-Due to risk of cross-contamination, lentils should be either certified or labeled gluten-free.
+Due to risk of cross-contact, lentils should be either certified or labeled gluten-free.
 Organic status is unrelated to gluten-free status, so this recommendation applies equally to organic lentils.

 Yeast extract in products certified or labeled gluten-free is safe for gluten-free consumers.
 In products which are not either certified or labeled gluten-free, note that some yeast extracts may indicate that they are grown in barley, and should therefore be avoided.